vnovick/moving-from-rest-to-graphql/Readme.md

 npm install
 ```

 ## Running server and client

-You can run server and client in separate tabs by executing `npm start` in both `client` and `api` folder or by simply running `npm start` from the project folder (After installing all dependencies)
+You can run server and client in separate tabs by executing `npm start` in both
+`client` and `api` folder (After installing all dependencies)